 You may submit your materials electronically to email@example.com or through the online application form.
 Please let us know if you have any questions about how to submit your materials electronically.

 If, after you complete the requirements for the Digital Media Design and Making in Education Graduate Certificate, you apply to and enroll in our Learning, Media, and Technology M.Ed. program, you will be able to apply all 12 credits to that program.
-Contact program coordinator, Torrey Trust firstname.lastname@example.org, for specific details.
+Contact program coordinator, Florence Sullivan at firstname.lastname@example.org for specific details.